 Louis Sachar’s hysterical collection of stories about the students of Wayside School is a true must-read for students.

 The wacky tales and backward ways of the students and teachers at Wayside will have your child in a fit of giggles.

 This is the story of Ahmet, a Syrian refugee, who ends up in Mrs. Khan’s 4th-grade class.
-At first, the students are wary of the strange new boy with the solemn expression.
+At first, the students are wary of the strange new boy.

 Soon, they learn that Ahmet has been separated from his family when he was trying to escape the war.
 Soon the kids were banding together to help Ahmet reunite with his family.

-My son cried while reading this book.
+My son cried while reading this book for 10-year-olds.
 The story touched his heart and evoked such compassion in him.

 Best Spy Books for a 10-Year-Old

 Chasing Vermeer by Blue Balliett